jylhakos/access_control_sawtooth_rest_api/README.md

 Step 4.
 Filtering Packets

 Access control refers to way of controlling access to Hyperledger Sawtooth's REST API by firewall.

+Docker container allows the public network to access the services provided by the Docker, because Docker updates iptables to bind a Docker container's port to the host, thus opening the port for public access.
+Docker installs a custom iptables chain named DOCKER-USER

 ### References